Casa Bonita (South Park): Reception

 Parker has called "Casa Bonita" among his top ten favorite episodes of South Park.
 In 2012, Mark Tornga, writing for The A.V.
 Club, wrote that "South Park delivered the best possible commercial for this restaurant/adventurescape with the surprisingly accurate and compelling 2003 "Casa Bonita" episode of the show.
 Of the hundred or so Google and Yelp reviews I've read about Casa Bonita, a solid half of them mentioned Cartman or South Park as their motivation for dining."

 The actual Casa Bonita has seen a boost in visitors since the episode's airing.
 The Denver Post ran an article about the restaurant in 2014, and its general manager noted that the South Park episode helped its business: "Our demographics have changed slightly because of the South Park episode.
 We are now cool with the 18-25- year-olds [sic]."

 In August 2021, the show's creators, Trey Parker and Matt Stone, announced that they had struck a deal to purchase Casa Bonita.
 They went over budget renovating the decaying restaurant, which was documented in the 2024 film ¡Casa Bonita Mi Amor!.
-However, it was later reported in October 2025 that Casa Bonita had unfair labor practices under their leadership, such as unfair wages and weaker safety conditions.